Diane Adélaïde de Mailly-Nesle: Early life, family and marriage

 The only one of the de Nesle sisters not to become one of Louis XV's mistresses was the marquise de Flavacourt.
 Louise Julie was the first sister to attract the king followed by Pauline Félicité, but it was Marie Anne who was the most ambitious of them all and who was the most successful in manipulating him and becoming politically powerful due his inexperience in governing, his lack of confidence, and his timidity.

 Diane Adélaïde also had a younger half-sister, Henriette de Bourbon (1725–1780), Mademoiselle de Verneuil, from her mother's relationship with the duc de Bourbon, the chief minister of Louis XV from 1723 to 1726.

 In her youth, Diane Adélaïde was known as Mademoiselle de Montcavrel.
 On 19 January 1742, she married, in his second marriage, Louis de Brancas, duc de Lauraguais, duc et pair de Villars (1714–1793).
 Not noted for her intelligence, Madame de Lauraguais once said, "my husband cheated on me, so I'm not even sure to be the mother of my children."
+Diane Adélaïde had a daughter Louise Adélaïde de Brancas, Mademoiselle de Villars who died young.

 She was appointed Dame d'Atours to the future Dauphine in 1744.